lixpaulian/stm32f7-uart/README.md

 A similar approach is used for the interrupt based receive, with a simulated "half-complete" transfer implemented in software by dividing the internal buffer in two equal parts.

-Because the UART HAL libraries does not handle interrupt on idle, this must be done manually in case of CubeMX generated files:
+Because the UART HAL libraries does not handle interrupt on idle, this must be done manually if you generate your files with CubeMX, as shown below (this is in the generated file `stm32f7xx_it.c`):

 ``
 /**